-Evaporite minerals commonly occur in Kansas as geologic depositions.
+Evaporite minerals occur naturally in Kansas as geologic deposits.
 As the name would imply, these form by the evaporation of sea water millions of years ago.

-Gypsum and limestone are two evaporate minerals found in Kansas and used for agricultural amendments.
+Gypsum and limestone are two evaporite minerals found in Kansas and used for agricultural amendments.
 Some facts:

 - Lime is CaCO3.
 The chemical name is calcium carbonate.

 - Gypsum is CaSO4.H2O.
 It can occur in many forms.
 Selenite is the crystal form shown in the photo below.
-The powdery form mined for sheetrock is called alabaster.
+The powdery form mined for sheetrock and agriculture is called alabaster.

 - Lime and gypsum can both be used to supply calcium as a fertilizer.

 - Gypsum contains sulfur (S) and a ton of gypsum contains about 320 pounds of S.

 - Lime is used to increase soil pH.

 - Gypsum does not affect soil pH.
 Elemental S is the correct form to use to reduce pH.